 - 1. A member must be 7 years old to show a market lamb pen. - 2.
-Market Lambs must be a minimum weight of 90 pounds to sell at the fair auction. - Members may weigh-in or tag three lambs and select two to take to the fair.
+Market Lambs must be a minimum weight of 90 pounds to sell at the fair auction. - 3.
+Members may weigh-in or tag three lambs and select two to take to the fair.
 A member will be allowed to show one lamb as an individual or two individuals. - 4.
 Lambs may be wethers or ewes.
 You may have two in the same class. - 5.
-Rate of Gain contest will be based on the individual weight gain for lambs. - All market lambs exhibited must have tails no shorter than the caudal fold.
-If the tail is found shorter the lamb will be disqualified and unable to be sold at the livestock auction.
+Rate of Gain contest will be based on the individual weight gain for lambs. - 6.
+All market lambs exhibited must have tails no shorter than the caudal fold.
+If the tail is found shorter the lamb will be disqualified and unable to be sold at the livestock auction. - All market lambs must be slick sheared.